 As a lash artist myself, it is crucial to understand the nuances between an allergic reaction and irritation to offer the best support to your client.
 As a client, knowing what symptoms to look for is a valuable piece of information to communicate to your stylist.

-In this article, I’ll tell you all about lash allergies and more about the duration, causes, treatments, and tips for preventing lash allergies so that you can be safe.
+In this article, I’ll tell you all about lash allergies and more about the duration, causes, treatments, and tips for preventing them so that you can be safe.

 Ready?
 Read on!

-First off, lash extension allergies and irritations are opposites.
-One is severe and lasts a long time, and the other is simply a discomfort that often disappears quickly.
+Having said that, it’s important to make a distinction between an allergic reaction and an irritation.
+The former is severe and lasts a long time, while the latter is simply a discomfort that often disappears quickly.

 Just as not everyone is allergic to everything, there is a whole range of lash extension allergies with diverse symptoms and reactions that occurs differently in different people.